efdevcon/DIPs/DIPs/DIP-5.md

 - a dApp running in status browser can request a transaction to be signed by any keycard tapped on the phone. see: https://keycard.tech/docs/web3.html
 - existing smart contracts can be used to associate preloaded assets with keycards. see: https://github.com/status-im/keycard-redeem

-For payments with keycard, for catering for instance, a layer 2 optimistic rollup network needs to be deployed.
-Status is currently working on this, and will be available for Devcon or not, depending on when Devcon VI is planned to happen in 2021.

 ## Operational Requirements & Ownership

 Devcon team needs to be involved in the following manner:
 - communication support prior to the conference:
-    - identify projects that want to offer assets as part of the initial bundle of assets preloaded with each keycard (e.g POAP token)
+    - if redeeeming of preloaded assets is proposed, then identify projects that want to offer assets as part of the initial bundle of assets preloaded with each keycard (e.g POAP token)
-    - communicate to projects how they can build dApps that interact with the attendees keycards
+    - communicate to projects how they can build dApps that interact with the attendees keycards through keycard web3 API https://keycard.tech/docs/web3.html
 - operational support
     - distribute cards on site
     - if chat is used, print QR codes of chat channels and put them at the right places in the venue

 Status will:
 - provide the cards
-- provide the redeeming dApps for the initial bundle of assets offered with each card
+- if relevant, provide the redeeming dApps for the initial bundle of assets offered with each card
-- offer a number (yet to be defined) of SNT with each card part of this bundle
 - provide technical material for projects to build their own dApps using keycard

+Status can:
+- make public the list of public keys preloaded in the Keycard Cash Applet of each keycard.See: https://keycard.tech/docs/sdk/cash.html and  https://keycard.tech/docs/web3.html

 Status will be responsible to make sure the following work fine:
 - download and onboard status with each keycard
-- user can redeem their bundle of free assets with keycard
+- if relevant, user can redeem their bundle of free assets with keycard

-Each project will need to make sure their dApp (e.g project X wants to offer a NFT on its booth) with Keycard.
-Status will provide technical support though.

 ## Links & Additional Information